JINO-ROHIT/advanced_ml/14-cuda/100-days-of-gpu/README.md

 26. Watching Umar Jamil lectures on Flash Attention.

 27. [MishKernel](day27/mish.py) - Implementing mish kernel with bechmarking with better perf than pytorch kernels.

+28. [MishwithBackward](day28/mish_with_backward.py) - Completing the backward pass for the mish kernel.